Kevin Kallaugher (KAL) is the editorial cartoonist for The Economist magazine of London and The Baltimore Sun.

 In 1999, The World Encyclopedia of Cartoons said of Kevin "Commanding a masterful style, Kallaugher stands among the premier caricaturists of the (twentieth) century."

 Kevin Kallaugher is a past President of the Association of American Editorial Cartoonists and Cartoonists Rights Network International.

 Kal's work has been widely displayed at exhibitions including at the Tate Gallery in London and the Library of Congress in Washington.
 He has also had exhibitions in London, Seoul (South Korea), Amman (Jordan), Baku (Azerbaijan), St Petersburg (Russia,) Bucharest (Romania), New York, San Francisco, Washington, Jackson Hole WY, Durham NC, and Baltimore.

-Kal was Artist-in Residence at University of Maryland Baltimore County (UMBC) from 2006-2015 and Artist-in-Residence at the Masterworks Museum in Bermuda in 2014.
+Kal was Artist-in Residence at University of Maryland Baltimore County (UMBC) from 2006-2015 and Artist-in-Residenceat the Studios in Key west in 2016 and at the Masterworks Museum in Bermuda in 2014.
 He also served as a jury member for the 2012 Pulitzer Prizes.

 As part of his senior thesis at Harvard, Kevin completed a 13 minute animated film " In The Days of Disgustus" which featured characters from his weekly cartoon strip by the same name that ran in The Harvard Crimson.
 In 1986, Kevin worked with animation legend Richard Williams to produce " No Bias" an award winning 30 second television commercial for the Today Newspaper in Great Britain.
 In 2004 Kevin teamed up with animator Gary Leib at Twinkle studio to create flash animation video for ABC's "Nightline" and CNN's "Lou Dobbs".